 The ASM transmission packets are used to transport data from one ASM station to another.
 There are multiple types of packet definitions which use different address modes and channel access schemes.
 The packet structures are defined by the message identifier.

-General packet structure
+slot transmission structure

-The generic data packet is defined in Table 23.
+The generic slot transmission structure is defined in Table 24.

-Table 23 - General packet structure
+Table 24 – Slot transmission structure